jlumbroso/admiral-sucks/README.md

 Some resistant websites have emerged, and I am actively investigating them.
 Please report specific URLs in the issues.
 Thank you!

+As of February 14, 2024, I have added a new **STEROID MODE** which is activated when clicking the extension icon *a second time*.
+This mode is more aggressive and may work on websites that were previously resistant, as well as on websites which reject attempts to circumvent the paywall using the previous mode.

 ## Install

 [Download this repository](https://github.com/jlumbroso/admiral-sucks/archive/master.zip),